massimolopez11/COMP472_Repository/README.md

 Then open up the jupiter notebook **MP1** either by using your favorite IDE (VsCode or Pycharm) or by running the jupiter notebook using the following command in your miniconda terminal:
 `cd <repo_path>`
 `jupyter notebook`

+### MP1
+We used jupyter notebook, these files will be moved to MP1 once the assignment grades are given so as to not tamper with the results/paths of the files.

+### MP2
+MP2 folder will contain all the python code in the form of .py files.
+Use this command to use the terminal for running miniconda base environment `source C:/Users/mlope/miniconda3/Scripts/activate base`